Oral Presentations 15: Pharmacoepidemiology 2

 Age-stratified trends in prescribing of controlled ovarian hyperstimulation medications in Australia, 2016-2024

-Toni is a PhD student from the School of Pharmacy at the University of Sydney.
-Her research is on understanding the pharmacodynamic, pharmacokinetic, and pharmacogenomic properties of commonly prescribed fertility mediations to inform optimal use of medications in practice.
+Toni Michael is a Clinical Pharmacology PhD candidate from the School of Pharmacy at the University of Sydney (supervised by A/Prof. Sophie Stocker).
+Her research is on understanding the pharmacodynamic and pharmacokinetic properties of commonly prescribed fertility mediations to inform optimal use of medications in practice.

 Mr Sam Wade